 1. Seek referrals.
 Networking can be a huge advantage in today’s job market.
 In fact, it’s absolutely necessary for getting into some companies and positions.
 Try to attend as many career events as you can, and maintain an updated online profile.

 2. Take the lead.
 Your success depends on your ability to be proactive and persistent.
-Even if you’ve applied to two-dozen jobs as a legal assistant, you still need stay in touch and politely follow up on your leads.
+Even if you’ve applied to two dozen jobs as a legal assistant, you still need to stay in touch and politely follow up on your leads.